Blog>Cost Guides>Shower installation: Cost breakdown 2025

 From £400 plus labour

-For tech lovers out there, digital showers combine the workings of a mixed shower with the precision of a digital control that allows you to set a precise temperature at the touch of a button.
+For the tech lovers out there, digital showers combine the workings of a mixer shower with the precision of digital controls that allow you to set a precise temperature at the touch of a button.

 Some digital showers are also compatible with other smart devices in your home, but connecting them up can add to the overall shower fitting cost.